 Louis XII bearing the bull of divorce the king wanted: in return Cesare was appointed Duke of Valentinois (hence

-his nickname il Valentino) and was granted the king's support in conquering Romagna: in 1501 he was appointed Duke of that region.
+his nickname il Valentino) and was granted the king's support in conquering Romagna and Montefeltro.
 Lucrezia,

 The years of his pontificate saw dramatic changes in Italy: for a long time the five major states (Milan, Venice, Florence, Rome and Naples) had often been at war, but avoided calling in non-Italian powers: Lorenzo de' Medici, in addition to being called the Magnificent for the brilliance of his court, was also called ago della bilancia (balance index) because his policy ensured a fragile peace among the various Italian states.

-After his death in 1492 this complex balance of power soon collapsed: in 1494 Ludovico Sforza, Duke of Milan, encouraged Charles VIII, King of France, to seize the Kingdom of Naples, which had been in the hands of an Angevin (French) dynasty until 1443.
-Charles easily marched across Italy and in February 1495 he was crowned King of Naples; at that point the Italian rulers (including Ludovico Sforza) became wary of the French power and a coalition between them and the German Emperor forced Charles to abandon Naples and hastily return to France: although the French expedition ended in disaster, it showed that Italy was unable to defend itself.
+After his death in 1492 this complex balance of power soon collapsed: in 1494 Ludovico Sforza, Duke of Milan, encouraged Charles VIII, King of France, to seize the Kingdom of Naples, which had been in the hands of an Angevin (French) dynasty until 1442.
+Charles easily marched across Italy and in February 1495 he was crowned King of Naples; at that point the Italian rulers (including Ludovico Sforza) became wary of the French power and a coalition between them forced Charles to abandon Naples and hastily return to France: although the French expedition ended in failure, it showed that Italy was unable to defend itself.

 In 1499 Louis XII, the new French King, supported by the Pope and Venice, took revenge on Ludovico Sforza who had betrayed his predecessor and occupied the Duchy of Milan, the first of a long list of foreign occupations which went on for nearly four centuries.